-About mental illness
+About mental health conditions

-- stick to a regular routine or get through simple chores like shopping and cooking
+- get through chores like shopping and cooking

 Staying connected with your child

-Also, if you have severe symptoms like psychosis or hallucinations, it can be very confusing for your child.
+Also, if you have severe symptoms like delusions or hallucinations, it can be very confusing for your child.
 Your child might not understand why you’re acting the way you are.
 Or they might blame themselves and think it’s their fault.
 Your child might also feel frustrated and angry with you.

 Looking after yourself also means caring for your emotional wellbeing by sharing how you feel with friends or family.

-Getting help for mental illness
+Getting help for a mental health condition

 The best place to start is your GP.
 Your GP can refer you to a range of specialist support services like psychologists, psychiatrists, counsellors, rehabilitation services or community health services.

-- Beyond Blue: information and support to deal with depression, anxiety and related disorders
+- Beyond Blue – information and support to deal with depression, anxiety and related disorders

-- Head to Health: a central access point for Australian digital mental health resources
+- Head to Health – a central access point for Australian digital mental health resources